How One Roman Matron Caused All Women To Be Banned from Practicing Law

 Her litigiousness far surpassed any other woman, and women, according to Juvenal, tended to be quite litigious.
 So it's fair to say, Afrania was likely in court a lot.
 And she certainly built up a reputation.

-To evoke this level of anger and such a strong reaction, it's reasonable to assume she may have went after notable people with frequent success, won against otherwise powerful men, and/or became disruptive to the courts due to bringing to trial matters of less import, thus delaying more important matters from being heard.
+Now, it's fair to wonder: what sort of cases was Afrania taking on?
+To generate this level of anger and such a draconian reaction, it's fair to speculate that she must have been very successful, and potentially disruptive to the courts, possibly because she brought to trial matters of less importance, thus delaying more "important" matters from being heard.

-Afrania's role in getting women banned from practicing law was recorded by Roman Jurist Ulpian (2nd-3rdc.
-CE).
-The edict and the reason for it was again preserved in the Digesta, a law codex compiled on the order of Byzantine emperor Justinian I (530–533 CE).
+Fast forward to the 2nd-3rd century CE, Roman Jurist Ulpian gives us a little tidbit about Afrania's role in getting women banned from practicing law.
+This piece of history was preserved in the Digesta, a law codex compiled on the order of the Byzantine emperor Justinian I (530–533 CE).

 Sources: